marikgoldstein/courant_diffusion/README.md

 # quick instructions
 To run this code, go to config.py, set the options you want, go to run.sh, set the options you want, and then call "sh run.sh".

+NOTE: by default, debug mode is on (--debug 1 in run.sh).
+This makes the script default to overfitting on one batch of cifar data, and makes the script default to logging and sampling fairly frequently.
+Under the default settings of velocity matching, you should see the ODE and SDE samples both produce plausible CIFAR samples in about 1000-3000 steps.

+Also note that this repo is best used with the wandb logging library.
+You will likely be asked for your account when running the script unless you are already logged in.
+On WANDB you will see the loss, grad norm, learning rate, model samples, etc...

 # more info